Weak Signal Inclusion Under Sparsity and Dependence: Method and Theory

-We conclude the section with numerical algorithms to calculate the bounding sequence $c_{p, \delta}$ and the proportion estimator $\hat \pi$ in (\ref{def:MR}), and to select variables by the dual control method.
+We provide algorithms to calculate the bounding sequence $c_{p, \delta}$, to derive the proportion estimator $\hat \pi$ in (\ref{def:MR}), and to select variables by the dual control method.

-Note that the computation of $c_{p, \delta}$ requires input of statistics generated by the joint null distribution.
+Note that the computation of $c_{p, \delta}$ in Algorithm \ref{alg_1} requires input of statistics generated by the joint null distribution.
 When the joint null distribution is unknown in real applications, we often can simulate such statistics non-parametrically.
 For example, when$\{z_1, \ldots z_p\}$ are a set of test statistics for associations between a set of explanatory variables and a response variable, we may randomly shuffling only the sample of the response variable to remove the potential associations and then calculate the test statistics.
+More details for such permutation approaches can be found in \cite{westfall1993resampling}.
+By this way, we can generate $N$ sets of test statistics, where $N$ is a predetermined large number, such as 1000.